EthOS (Ethics Online System) allows researchers to:

 Your application will be assessed and a quote provided.
 The status of your project will change to ‘quoted’ and you will be notified of the fee payable.
 When you accept the fee and make payment, you may then lodge your application for consideration by the Committee.

-Any quote that has not been accepted will expire after six months, and the relevant application will revert to ‘draft’ status.
+Any quote that has not been accepted will expire after six months, at which time your application or amendment will revert to ‘draft’ status.

 *Further information can be found in the following document, which should be read before completing your application: AIHW Ethics Committee application fees schedule 2021.